-This appendix has been included to document the preliminary meetings and coordination efforts with regulatory agencies and stakeholders for this Project as noted in Table Q-1.
-Meeting minutes and presentation materials have been included for the 17 meetings conducted in chronological order starting in August of 2018 as Attachment Q-1.
-Page numbers for Attachment Q-1 have been included in Table Q-2 to allow for quick access to these meeting minutes.
-Furthermore, Table Q-2 also illustrates the regulatory agencies and stakeholders in attendance.
+This Appendix has been included to document the preliminary meetings and coordination efforts with regulatory agencies and stakeholders.
+Two groups of information have been provided as part of the stakeholder coordination efforts including:

+- Attachment Q-1 Stakeholder Coordination Meetings and Presentations Meeting minutes and presentation materials have been included for the meetings conducted in chronological order starting in August of 2018 as Attachment Q-1.
+Page numbers for Attachment Q-1 have been included in to allow for quick access to these meeting minutes.
+Furthermore, Table Q-2also illustrates the regulatory agencies and stakeholders in attendance. - Attachment Q-2 Official Correspondence Official responses and letters related to the environmental permitting aspects of the Project have listed chronologically in Table Q-3.
+The full transmittals have been included in Attachment Q-2.